Phase diagram of the SU$(3)$ Fermi-Hubbard model with next-neighbor interactions: Conclusions

 \section{Conclusions}

 We have studied an extended SU$(3)$ Hubbard model, i.e. a three-color fermion gas where the carriers interact locally and with next-neighbors.
-Using the density matrix renormalization group technique and the DBSS protocol, we calculated the spin and charge gaps, the spin and charge structure factors, the Luttinger liquid parameter, the density profiles, and the von Neumann block entropy.
-In the same way as its SU$(2)$ counterpart, the model considered exhibits a rich phase diagram at $1/N$ filling with several phases.
-A phase separation phase was found, characterized by domains with full (three particles) or empty sites, and the spin and charge gaps are equal and large.
-For positive local and next-neighbor interactions, a metallic phase with zero spin and charge gap was observed.
-A pairing region for negative values of the next-neighbor interaction was identified.
-A phase with one particle per site, zero spin gap, and a maximum in the spin structure factor at $k=2\pi/3$ was found, and it corresponds to the spin-density wave.
-Finally, two different charge-density waves were observed.
-For even lattice sizes, a filling of one-third, and open boundary conditions, we found a ground state with a unit cell of three sites, where one site is full and the others empty, which emerges for negative next-neighbor interactions and positive local repulsion.
-The charge and spin gaps in this phase are closer and large.
-For positive local and non-local interactions, a beat phase arises, which exhibits a change from an up-down to a down-up pattern in the middle of the lattice.
-While the spin gap vanishes in this phase, the charge gap is non-zero.
-The spin structure factor exhibits two peaks, at the $k=\pi/3$ and $k=2\pi/3$.
-This ground state dominates the upper region of the phase diagram for the extended SU$(2)$ Hubbard model, regardless of the sign of the local interaction.
-We observed that the von Neumann block entropy is zero in the PS and CDW states, because these states are separable.
-A constant non-zero value was found for the SDW and the beat states.
+Using the density matrix renormalization group technique and the DBSS protocol, we calculated the spin and charge gaps, the spin and charge structure factors, the Luttinger liquid parameter, the density profiles, the von Neumann block entropy, and the fidelity susceptibility.
+In the same way as its SU$(2)$ counterpart, the model considered exhibits a rich phase diagram at a global filling of one particle per site.
+As expected, an SDW phase emerges with a homogeneous distribution of charge (each site occupied by one fermion), zero spin gap, and a maximum in the spin structure factor at $k=2\pi/3$.
+Also, for negative next-neighbor interaction there arises a phase separation state, characterized by domains with full (three particles) or empty sites.
+Another separable state that emerges is the charge density wave (CDW-I), which exhibits a modulation of charge along the lattice with a unit cell of three sites, where one site is full and the others empty.
+A domain with pairing between the carriers was identified, although its specific characteristics will be studied later.
+The above phases are in some way similar to those obtained in the SU$(2)$model, but for repulsive next-neighbor interaction, new phases arise, such as a metallic phase, a charge density wave (CDW-II) with a two site unit cell, and finally an intermediate phase, which is a non-separable state with modulation of charge.
+We observed that the von Neumann block entropy is zero in the PS and CDW-I states, because these states are separable.
+On the other hand, a constant non-zero value was found for the SDW and the CDW-II states.
 A discontinuity from zero to finite value in the block entropy signals the quantum phase transitions that involve the phase separation state.
-Meanwhile, a maximum in the von Neumann block entropy determines the critical point that separates the SWD and the beat phases.
-We largely relied on these characteristics of the evolution of the block entropy in order to build the phase diagram of the extended SU$(3)$ Hubbard model, which was completed by calculating the charge gap and the Luttinger liquid parameter, obtaining the Fig.~\ref{fig1}.
-We believe that the above results can stimulate additional experimental efforts involving large spin or Rydberg atoms.
+Meanwhile, a maximum in the von Neumann block entropy determines the critical point that separates the SDW and the CDW-II phases.
+Also, we note that a maximum and a minimum in the fidelity susceptibility mark the intermediate-metallic and metallic-SDW transitions, respectively.
+We largely relied on these characteristics of the evolution of the block entropy and the fidelity susceptibility in order to build the phase diagram of the extended SU$(3)$ Hubbard model, which was completed by calculating the Luttinger liquid parameter, obtaining Fig.~\ref{fig1}.
+Taking into account that recently $^6$Li atoms undergoing non-local interactions in a two-dimensional optical lattice were studied in experiments~\cite{GuardadoS-Arxiv20}, we believe that the results reported here can stimulate additional experimental efforts involving Rydberg atoms and more internal degrees of freedom.